Paul-Haimerl/BTtest/README.md

 factors ($r_2$) and the number of (iii) zero-mean $I(0)$ factors ($r_3$).
 Note that only one factor with a linear trend can be identified.

+The test statistic is constructed from `R` draws of an *i.i.d.* standard normal random variable.
+Consequently, the test results are nondeterministic and may vary slightly between executions, particularly when `R` is small.
+However, in practical applications this randomness can be eliminated by specifying a random seed `set.seed()` before invoking `BTtest()`.

 ## The Bai ([2004](https://doi.org/10.1016/j.jeconom.2003.10.022)) Integrated Information Criterion